 The Educational Choice Anomaly for Principles Students: Using Ordinary Supply and Demand Rather than Indifference Curves

 The “surprise value” of many economic observations makes our discipline quite interesting for many students.
-One such anomaly is that providing “free” education in an effort to reduce the number of drop-outs can often result in a smaller amount of education purchased.
-This result is very easy to show with indifference curves, but many instructors of introductory courses do not introduce this analytical technique.
+One such anomaly is that providing “free” education in an effort to reduce the number of dropouts can often result in a lower level of educational quality purchased.
+This result is easy to show with indifference curves, but many instructors of introductory courses do not introduce this analytical technique.
 As a consequence, a result that many students find quite interesting is seldom presented.
-We show here that it is very easy to clarify the educational choice anomaly with ordinary supply and demand curves; moreover, the exercise of doing so provides students with greater understanding of benefit/cost analysis as well as consumer and producer surplus.
+We show here that it is easy to clarify the educational choice anomaly with ordinary supply and demand curves.
+Moreover, the exercise of doing so provides students with a greater understanding of benefit/cost analysis as well as consumer and producer surplus.

 JEL Classification: A1, A2, D1, I2, I3

 Suggested Citation: Suggested Citation